-We have presented a table that details the contractual maturity of our repurchase agreements at March 31, 2013.
-Refer to the "Liquidity and Capital Resources" section for the table.
-All repurchase agreements entered into by the Company mature in less than one year.
-As of March 31, 2013 and December 31, 2012, we are obligated to pay accrued interest our repurchase agreements in the amount of \$3.1 million and 3.5 million, respectively.
+We have presented a table that details the contractual maturity of our repurchase agreements at September 30, 2013.
+See the "Liquidity and Capital Resources" section for this table.
+As of September 30, 2013 and December 31, 2012, we are obligated to pay accrued interest our repurchase agreements in the amount of \$2.8 million and \$3.5 million, respectively, inclusive of accrued interest accounted for as a component of linked transactions.